NERC-CEH/catalogue/README.markdown

 * Then you can execute your tests in parallel

         bundle exec rake
-  This calls :grab_ids :headless and :parallel_spec
+  This calls :grab_ids and :parallel_spec

 * You can specify a particular test group to test by calling the specific rspec task: